MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 The article contains the following sections:

-- **Background** - Provides background information, such as networks (that Office 365 flows may traverse), type of traffic, connectivity guidance from the customer network to Office 365 service endpoints, interoperability with third-party components, and principals that are used by Teams to select media flows.
+- **Background** - Provides background information, such as networks (that Office 365 flows may traverse), type of traffic, connectivity guidance from the customer network to Office 365 service endpoints, interoperability with third-party components, and principles that are used by Teams to select media flows.

 - **Call flows in various topologies** - Illustrates the usage of call flows in various topologies.
 For each topology, the section enumerates all supported flows and illustrates how these flows are used via several use cases.
 For each use case, it describes the sequence and selection of flows via a flow diagram.